 From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

 Reducing spills is one of our key performance objectives — a goal that drives accountability across all employee levels.
-Using spill causal analysis, strategic facility design and operational improvements, we have decreased our number of spills reportable to regulatory agencies each year since 2013.
+Using spill causal analysis, facility design and operational improvements, we have decreased our number of spills reportable to regulatory agencies each year since 2013.

 Beyond repairing or replacing equipment, we have established a company design standard that requires all new and replacement steel storage tanks be internally coated to resist corrosion.
-The majority of our production lines, vessels and tanks are also treated with liquid corrosion inhibitors, which establish a thin film between fluids that may be corrosive and steel surfaces.
+The majority of our production lines, vessels and tanks are also treated with liquid corrosion inhibitors, which establish a thin film between fluids that may be corrosive to steel surfaces.

 For further safeguarding of our tanks and heater treaters, we encourage the use of anodes, pieces of sacrificial metal that corrode first and protect the integrity of our equipment.
 Sacrificial anodes are monitored and replaced periodically as part of our prevention initiatives.

 Secondary containment for storage tanks is also a key element of our facility design and spill protection efforts.
 The secondary containment surrounding our tanks captures fluid and is designed to last the life of the well or facility.